8 min

 Listen to Your Body

-Macros are guidelines, not rigid rules.
+Macros are helpful targets, not rigid prison rules.
 Some people feel better with slightly higher protein or lower fat.
 Pay attention to:

 Quality Matters Too